US Supreme Court Backs Payments For Student Athletes - UrduPoint

 US Supreme Court Backs Payments For Student Athletes

-The high court sided unanimously with student-athletes in a narrow case focused on whether they can receive limited cash or non-cash benefits from their schools related to their education, which the National Collegiate Athletic Association (NCAA) current denies them.
+The high court sided unanimously with student-athletes in a narrow case focused on whether they can receive limited cash or non-cash benefits from their schools related to their education, which the National Collegiate Athletic Association (NCAA) currently forbids.

-While it did not weigh in on whether student-athletes should be able to cash in completely on their performances on football fields and basketball courts, the Supreme Court made it clear it did not accept the NCAA's claim that its strict ban on their earning any money, to retain "amateur" status, was important to the business.
+While it did not weigh in on whether student-athletes should be able to cash in completely on their performances, the Supreme Court made it clear it did not accept the NCAA's claim that its strict ban on their earning any money, to retain "amateur" status, was important to the business.

 The court called the NCAA an effective monopoly in its control over the lucrative industry of college sports.

-It did not address the hottest topic of college sports, whether the athletes should benefit from their personal images, like sales of shirts with their Names -- which the universities and the NCAA profit from.

-But the court made clear it did not see any justification for such restrictions, and said the NCAA could not prove that athletes keeping their amateur status was important to what Gorsuch called its "massive business."
+But the court said the NCAA could not prove that athletes keeping their amateur status was important to what Gorsuch called its "massive business."
 "Those who run this enterprise profit in a different way than the student-athletes whose activities they oversee," he said.

+"The president of the NCAA earns nearly $4 million per year.
+Commissioners of the top conferences take home between $2 to $5 million.

 "Price-fixing labor is price-fixing labor," Justice Brett Kavanaugh wrote in a concurring opinion.